 County level.
-The results from the difference-in-differences analysis described in Equation 1 are plotted in panel (a) of Figure 4.
+The results from the difference-in-differences analysis described in Equation 1 are plotted in Figure 4.
 The figure shows perfectly parallel trends between the two groups before statues are constructed, which start diverging right after construction.
 Given the choice of focusing on peak construction years, the change in population (measured as the change between the 1910 and 1920 censuses) follows in time the unveiling of monuments, ruling out reverse causality (namely the possibility that the drop in the Black population induced constructions).
 To better understand the population changes that are driving the reduction, Figure A10 replicates the analysis for other outcomes, namely Black population growth and intercensal absolute change in population; Figure A9 plots the raw means for the same outcomes.
 These figures make clear that treated counties, which were substantially larger, were growing more than the control ones but in a parallel way.
 Population growth dramatically decreased in treated counties after the unveilings, to the point that the control ones started outperforming them.
 Therefore, all the outcomes point consistently to a sharp change in the growth of the Black population after the first unveilings.
-That
+That whites did not follow the same pattern, and if anything moved more toward treated counties (see Figure